Mohammad-SU/Calculator/README.md

 Program in action: https://youtu.be/odKDBLcFtEo

-A relatively simple calculator with a similar display to the Windows calculator.
-Created using the Visual Studio Windows Forms Template.
+A relatively simple calculator with a similar display to the Windows calculator - created using the Visual Studio Windows Forms template.

 The main code I wrote:
 https://github.com/Mohammad-SU/Calculator-CSharp/blob/main/Calculator/Calculator/CalcForm.cs